Robust Quantitative Comparative Statics for a Multimarket Paradox

 \section{Effect of Price Shocks on Aggregates}

 Theorem~\ref{thm:main} shows that an individual firm can lose no more than $25\%$ of its profit as a result of a positive price shock.
 The lower bound, however, had the property that one firm loses but all competitors gained in their total profits.
-In this section, we study effects of price shocks on \emph{aggregate} measures: the welfare and the social surplus.
+In this section, we study effects of price shocks on \emph{aggregate} measures: the total profit and the social welfare.